-In addition, tea can affect your dehydration status if you drink five or more cups per day.
-That’s because tea contains caffeine, a known diuretic that can increase urination.
 When you consume a caffeinated drink like tea, caffeine moves from your stomach into your bloodstream.
-From there, it is transported to your liver, where it’s broken down into different compounds that aid body processes.
+From there, it is transported to your liver, where it’s broken down into different compounds that aid your body processes.

-One of these impacts is an increased need to urinate thanks to the mild diuretic effect of the caffeine.
+One of the impacts of consuming caffeine is an increased need to urinate.
 When your urine production increases, your body expels fluids and electrolytes more rapidly than normal.
 If you don’t replenish those nutrients and water, dehydration can set in.

 The signs of dehydration include low blood pressure, extreme thirst, and dry mouth.
 The drop in blood pressure can reduce blood volume and decrease blood flow, leading to neurological symptoms, including headaches, dizziness, and fainting.
 Left untreated, dehydration can become severe and may require hospitalization.

 Fortunately, you can minimize your risk of dehydration by limiting your caffeine intake and monitoring your hydration levels.
-When you recognize the signs of dehydration, reach for an oral rehydration solution like DripDrop ORS.
+Being smart about what kind of tea you choose to drink can help you stay hydrated.

 How Different Teas Can Affect You in Other Ways

-Some teas contain larger amounts of caffeine, making them riskier if you’re worried about diuretic effects and dehydration.
+Some teas contain larger amounts of caffeine, making them more likely to dehydrate you due to the diuretic effect.

-The only teas that contain caffeine are the true teas — teas that are made from the tea plant known by the botanical name Camellia sinensis.
+The teas that contain caffeine are teas that are made from the tea plant known by the botanical name Camellia sinensis.
 These teas include black tea, green tea, white tea, oolong tea, and pu-erh tea.
-Herbal teas — teas that don’t fall into the above categories — don’t contain naturally occurring caffeine and thus won’t have diuretic effects.
+Herbal teas, teas that don’t fall into the above categories, don’t contain naturally occurring caffeine and thus won’t have diuretic effects.